Look for Daemon Blood, the third volume of the Daemon World series, on March 8, 2022.

 “I didn’t bring it.”

 He uses his left hand to pat down her pockets and then pluck the canvas purse from her shoulder.
-The purse is still open from when she groped for her keys.
 He dumps the contents on the ground.

 “Pick up those receipts and the paper with your writing on it.”

-She gathers the muddy slips of paper and thrusts them at him.
-With a grimace he wads them up and stuffs them in his pocket.
+She gathers the muddy slips of paper and stuffs them in her pocket.
 “Now you can shoot me or whatever.”